-"Higher Education or Training" means: (a) a program of study at a school or educational institution that is eligible under Title IV of the Higher Education Act, as amended from time to time; (b) a proprietary or vocational school; or (c) a placement program that provides you the opportunity to earn Qualified Monthly Income.
-For the purposes of this Agreement, Higher Education or Training refers to Lambda School Data Science Program.
+"Higher Education or Training" means a program of study at a school or educational institution that is eligible under Title IV of the Higher Education Act, as amended from time to time, or a proprietary or vocational school, or a placement program that provides you the opportunity to earn Qualified Monthly Income.

-"Income-Earning Month" means a month in which your Earned Income in aggregate for that month exceeds the Minimum Monthly Amount.
+"Income-Earning Month" means a month in which you earn, in the aggregate from all Employers, as a contractor or from self-employment, more than the Minimum Monthly Amount.

-"Income Share" refers to a fixed percentage of your Qualified Monthly Earned Income.
-Your Income Share under this Agreement is 17.00%, subject to adjustment for underreporting or overreporting of Earned Income, as described herein.
+"Income Share" means the fixed percentage of your Qualified Monthly Earned Income that you will owe us during the Payment Term.
+Your "Income Share" under this Agreement is 17.0% but subject to adjustment for underreporting or overreporting of Earned Income as set forth herein.